tifandotme/see-corp/readme.md

 - Entering zero as amount will show up as income in history
 - Negative amount will add the total expense, but it will decrease the balance
 - Positive amount will add the total income and the balance

+### Login and Register Page

+- [Figma Design Reference](<https://www.figma.com/file/e1WfmEUCbJ8quMSAqsvEGm/(Draft)-Assignment-Web?type=design&node-id=0-1&mode=design>)

+Login

+- Login will have required and email validation
+- Password field should be a password input
+- After logging in, redirect to home page and store the email in local storage

+Register

+- Register will have required and email validation
+- Password field should be a password input

+### Deployment

+You must deploy your website to online hosting (e.g: Vercel, Netlify)